How We Track Your ROI

 • Are we reaching decision-makers or gatekeepers?

-• Does our message address a real pain point?
+• Does our messaging address a real pain point?

 Problem: Low Qualification Rate (Engagement → Qualified Interest)